Code-the-Dream-School/node-v3/weekly-rmor/week-10.md

 You can submit more than once.
 Here are the questions to expect ahead of time:

+1. What is the primary purpose of using JSON Web Tokens (JWTs) in a Node.js Express API?

+a) To store large amounts of user data on the server
+b) To authenticate and authorize users securely
+c) To speed up the API response time
+d) To handle database transactions

 Which middleware function is commonly used to catch and handle errors in an Express application?